 Selling is all about understanding your market well so that you reach the right people with the right product or service at the right time.

-Getting crashed will always tire and disappoint you when you realise you are doing a lot of work for less money.
+Getting crashed will always tire and disappoint you when you realize you are doing a lot of work for less money.

-When you think or realise that you are doing more for less, regard all these challenges as opportunities and as turning points.
-Why not setting up positive examples which matters a lot to others?
+When you think or realize that you are doing more for less, regarding all these challenges as opportunities and as turning points.
+Why not setting up positive examples which matter a lot to others?